arzx/adrl-project/README.md

 | Python Version                       | 3.12.15                      |

 ## Further Work
 To reduce the necessary computational resources to reach 1 million episodes, it is recommended to transfer this approach to Craftax [3].
-It is implementation of Crafter in Jax
+It is an implementation of Crafter in Jax and offers a faster performance.
 ## Sources
 [1] Nugroho, W. (2021).
 Reinforcement Learning PPO RND [Source code].
 GitHub. https://github.com/wisnunugroho21/reinforcement_learning_ppo_rnd \
 [2] Hafner, D. (2021).
 Benchmarking the Spectrum of Agent Capabilities. arXiv preprint:2109.06780 \